Skip to main content

 <uses-permission android:name="android.permission.INTERNET" />

-When needed, the SDK will request these permissions from the user at runtime using the Android system dialog.
+When needed, the SDK will request camera permission from the user at runtime using the Android system dialog.

 Developer Tip